callum-stewart/openmpi-docker/README.md

 docker build . -t <IMAGE_NAME>
 ```

+Now you can go and get a cup of tea or coffee, because this will take a while, 10-20 minutes.

 You would then run this command to start the bash shell (same as above in the quickstart except the image name is changed)

 ```